 Sledwinches are ideal for long ropeway systems, where they can be employed quite efficiently and be well productive.
-The drawback of these systems is that usually they require an additional person to operate the winch and their installation in the mountian side requires additional ropeway setup effort.
+The drawback of these systems is that usually they require an additional person to operate the winch and their installation on the mountain side requires additional ropeway setup effort.

 Tower yarder systems eliminate many of these issues.
 Two people can operate the equipment via remote control, and the ropeway system is set up very quickly.
-Unfortunately their applicability is limited to shorter ropeways and they cease to be efficient in downward transport of timber.
+Unfortunately, their applicability is limited to shorter ropeways and they cease to be efficient in downward transport of timber.

 Helicopters are in some cases the only viable solution, if the use of a ropeway system is impractical.
-In most cases their very high operating cost makes their use financially unreasonable.
+In most cases, their very high operating cost makes their use financially unreasonable.